 Add back Shrimp and Scallion Greens

 Once the fried rice is nicely seasoned and dry (always taste and season according to your preference), add back your cooked shrimp and scallion greens.
-Give it another good mix to incorporate and your Din Tai Fung Fried Rice is done!
+Give it another good mix to incorporate and your fried rice is done!

 Serve immediately with and enjoy!